 Wearing a light gray suit, glasses, and a blue-striped tie, he didn’t speak to reporters on his way inside or when he left in a gray SUV.
 Before the hearing started, he and Jackson whispered to each other, laughing and smiling at times.
 During the hearing, he showed little emotion.

 Spacey wasn’t required to show up for Monday’s hearing and his appearance was unexpected.

 The celebrity made a mandatory appearance at his arraignment in January; his request to waive the requirement that he attend had been denied by Judge Thomas S. Barrett.
 His lawyers also tried to rush to have his arraignment held before the criminal case was known publicly.
 And Spacey did not attend two other hearings since the arraignment, which drew widespread media attention.

-Spacey has pleaded not guilty and his lawyers have denied the allegations as “patently false,” describing the encounter as “mutual and consensual flirtation, nothing more,” attempting to saying the allegations may have been made up in an attempt to cash in through a lawsuit.
+Spacey has pleaded not guilty and his lawyers have denied the allegations as “patently false,” describing the encounter as “mutual and consensual flirtation, nothing more,” attempting to discredit statements the accuser made to police investigators, and saying the allegations may have been made up in an attempt to cash in through a lawsuit.

 No lawsuit has been filed by the family, which is represented by Boston attorney Mitchell Garabedian, who is well known for representing hundreds of clergy sex abuse victims.

 Garabedian declined to comment Monday citing the pending criminal case.

 According to police reports, the alleged victim used his phone to record footage of the incident via Snapchat.
 The alleged victim also texted and called his then-girlfriend the night of the encounter.

 Jackson, a former Los Angeles County prosecutor who’s still based there, said he wanted a “mirror image” that he believed prosecutors made of the alleged victim’s phone.
 He also said he wanted the actual phone.
 He said he wanted the same for Unruh’s phone.